Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project02_triviaAPI/finished/backend/README.md

 ```
 ### Errors

-Endpoint should not raise any specific errors.
+Endpoint does not raise any specific errors.

 # <a name="get-categories-questions"></a>
 ### 6. GET /categories/<category_id>/questions

-Get all questions from a specific category.
+Get all questions from a specific `category`.
 ```bash
 curl -X GET http://127.0.0.1:5000/categories/2/questions?page=1
 ```
-- Fetches all questions (paginated) from one specific category.
+- Fetches all `questions` (paginated) from one specific category.
 - Request Arguments:
   - **integer** `category_id` (<span style="color:red">*</span>required)
   - **integer** `page` (optinal, 10 questions per Page, defaults to `1` if not given)